If you’re taking a Florida Keys family vacation, then check out our ultimate list of 35 things to do in Key West with kids.

 If your kids are old enough, plan to take one of the Key West Snorkeling trips.
 Our Ultimate Fury Adventures trip included snorkeling out at the Florida Reef.

-The kids were excited to give it a try, but the waves were pretty big that day and they weren’t that big of fans.
+The kids were excited to give it a try, but the waves were pretty big that day and they weren’t huge fans.
 However, Tony and I took a few minutes and went out to see some pretty cool creatures at the reef.

 A special thank you to Fury Key West for sponsoring our Ultimate Adventure full-day excursion.

-Visiting Dry Tortogas National Park is on so many people's bucket lists!
+Visiting Dry Tortogas National Park, just off the coast of Key West, is on so many people’s bucket lists!
 The hard part is, you can only arrive by boat as it’s almost 70 miles off shore.
 Some families will even put in for a camping pass and tent camp for a night.
+Hey, if you’re a huge National Park fan then check out these great national park gift ideas.

-Visit the Key West Aquarium, right next to Mallory Square if you have a chance.
-You will see some small alligators, sea turtles, and have a chance to learn more about the sea creatures of the Keys.
-The Aquarium isn't that large, but there was a lot to see when we visited last year.
+If you have a chance, take a few hours to visit the Key West Aquarium right next to Mallory Square.
+You’ll see some small alligators, sea turtles, and have a chance to learn more about the sea creatures of the Keys.
+The Aquarium isn’t that large, but there was a lot to see when we visited last year.

 Near the Mallory shopping square and Aquarium is the Key West Shipwreck museum.
-It looks great for families and give you a chance to learn a little about the history of Key West.
+It looks great for families and gives you a chance to learn a little about the history of Key West.

 Grab a slice of pizza and some great Gelato at Duetto’s.
 This small pizzeria had several food options allowing us to get a grilled panini for our dairy-free daughter while the rest of us shared a large pizza.
 Then of course we had to treat the kids to gelato!